Sydney Brenner: Career and research

 Brenner founded the Molecular Sciences Institute in Berkeley, California in 1996.
 As of 2015 he was associated with the Salk Institute, the Institute of Molecular and Cell Biology, the Singapore Biomedical Research Council, the Janelia Farm Research Campus, and the Howard Hughes Medical Institute.
 In August 2005, Brenner was appointed president of the Okinawa Institute of Science and Technology.
 He was also on the Board of Scientific Governors at The Scripps Research Institute, as well as being Professor of Genetics there.
 A scientific biography of Brenner was written by Errol Friedberg in the US, for publication by Cold Spring Harbor Laboratory Press in 2010.

 Known for his penetrating scientific insight and acerbic wit, Brenner, for many years, authored a regular column ("Loose Ends") in the journal Current Biology.
-This column was so popular that "Loose ends from Current Biology", a compilation, was published by Current Biology Ltd. and became a collectors' item.
+This column was so popular that "Loose ends from Current Biology", a compilation, was published by Current Biology Ltd. and became a collector's item.
 Brenner wrote "A Life in Science", a paperback published by BioMed Central.
 He is also noted for his generosity with ideas and the great number of students and colleagues his ideas have stimulated.

 In 2017, Brenner co-organized a seminal lecture series in Singapore describing ten logarithmic scales of time from the Big Bang to the present, spanning the appearance of multicellular life forms, the evolution of humans, and the emergence of language, culture and technology.
 Prominent scientists and thinkers, including W. Brian Arthur, Svante Pääbo, Helga Nowotny and Jack Szostak, spoke during the lecture series.
 In 2018, the lectures were adapted into a popular science book titled Sydney Brenner's 10-on-10: The Chronicles of Evolution, published by Wildtype Books.

 Brenner also gave four lectures on the history of molecular biology, its impact on neuroscience and the great scientific questions that lie ahead.
 The lectures were adapted into the book, In the Spirit of Science: Lectures by Sydney Brenner on DNA, Worms and Brains.